top of page

 This is where many organisations become nervous.
 They much prefer a conversation about cultural celebration to one about racial hierarchy.
 Celebration is easy.
 Structural honesty is harder.
 But without structural honesty, harmony becomes cosmetic.

-Leaders do not need to become saints, and nobody is asking them to achieve instant moral perfection by lunchtime.
+This is why anti-racism isn’t an optional social posture for organisations.
+It’s part of capable leadership.
+Leaders don’t need to become saints, and nobody is asking them to achieve instant moral perfection by lunchtime.
 But they do need to become more aware, more accountable, and more willing to examine how bias operates through everyday systems.

 Hiring.